AionSystem/VERITAS/README.md

 **Demo access code:** `UNDP2026` *(published for evaluation — real deployments use operator-managed authentication)*

 - Confidence map with color-coded pins (VALID/DEGRADED/SUSPENDED)
-- Rescue signals highlighted with 🆘 icon and priority status
+- Rescue signals highlighted with a pulsing 🆘 marker (rendered above damage pins) and an **Acknowledge — seen** action that seals a receipt back to the sender; the button states it confirms the signal was seen, not that rescue is dispatched
 - Real-time updates via Supabase subscription
 - Versioned reports — only the latest per location
 - Live confidence dashboard with DCI distribution